 Nobody nowhere, Donna Williams

 These descriptions are subjective and do not necessarily describe the experience for everyone.
 They do suggest that Donna had more problems with settling than waking.
-We don’t know which problems children with autism are most likely to suffer from although we are aware of children who have problems with both.
+We don’t know which problems children on the autism spectrum are most likely have, although we are aware of children who have problems with both.

-In Donna’s case her fear of the unknown prevented her sleeping and this may well be true for some children with autism.
-For most children with autism this is unlikely to be the only explanation.
+In Donna’s case her fear of the unknown prevented her sleeping and this may well be true for some children.
+But for most children on the autism spectrum, this is unlikely to be the only explanation.
 Many children will have disturbed sleep as a result of a number of root causes.

-Although many experts would suggest approaches to settling and waking problems which require the parent to gradually give less and less attention to the child, we would suggest that attention is unlikely to be the main motivation for a child with autism.
+Although many experts would suggest approaches to settling and waking problems which require the parent to gradually give less and less attention to the child, we would suggest that attention is unlikely to be the main motivation for a child on the autism spectrum.
 Instead, coping with waking problems may require consistent reassurance on your part and a creative approach to your child’s needs.

 Social cueing problems

 This is a hormone secreted by the pineal gland.
 It has been shown to regulate sleep patterns in animals and that taking melatonin supplements can help to ward off jet-lag.
-It is also thought that patterns of melatonin secretion may be irregular in children with autism.
+It is also thought that patterns of melatonin secretion may be irregular in children on the autism spectrum.
 It isn’t that they don’t produce it but that they don’t produce it at the right times of day.

-Children with autism can have significant problems with hypersensitivity to touch, visual stimuli or sound.
+Children on the autism spectrum can be highly sensitive to touch, visual stimuli or sound.
 This can be both distracting and distressing and make the process of falling asleep very difficult.
-For more on sensory issues, see www.autism.org.uk/sensory
+Find out more about sensory issues.

 Food and drink

 If your child has caffeinated drinks close to bedtime, such as tea, coffee or cola, this might disturb their sleep.
-Some people with an ASD also have gastrointestinal problems, so they may experience discomfort during or after eating, such as wind or constipation, which might disturb their sleep.
+If they have gastrointestinal problems, they may experience discomfort during or after eating, such as wind or constipation, which might disturb their sleep.

 Hypersomnia - sleeping too much